Installer command-line options for Linux

 Trailing arguments

-List of products to install, separated by commas.
+A list of products to install, separated by commas.

-Available options are: antivirus
+Available options are antivirus

 , mdr